skittles9823/terminalmods/README.md

 ## Changelog

+### v1.3.1
+ - Small updates to the install.
+(Only installs bash files if bash is detected)

 ### v1.3.0
  - Remove $EXTERNAL_STORAGE var and replace with a dynamic $SDCARD var that get set with sed.
  - Remove bash binary.